jcarenza/allisoncarenza/src/posts/maternity-photography.md

 ---
-title: 'Maternity Photography'
+title: "Maternity Photography"
-description: '<p>I am blessed to get get to work with many families with hearts of gold.
-It one of the perks [&hellip;]</p>
+description: "I am blessed to get get to work with many families with hearts of gold.
+It one of the perks "
-'
-publishDate: 'Aug 2, 2015'
+publishDate: "Aug 2, 2015"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/maternity1.jpg'
+heroImage: "/media/maternity1.jpg"
-alt: 'Maternity Photography'
+alt: "Maternity Photography"
-slug: 'maternity-photography'
+slug: "maternity-photography"
-category: ['Maternity Photos']
+category: ["Maternity Photos"]
 tags: []
 ---